 Generally, when a fish oil supplement tastes better, you may get more Omega 3 fatty acids in lesser amounts.

-Therefore, look for a fish oil supplement in the market that will provide a 2000-4000mg daily dose of DHA and EPA.
+Therefore, look for a fish oil supplement that will provide a 2000-4000mg daily dose of DHA and EPA.

-How to test the fish oil’s quality: break open the fish oil capsule; if its odor is like rotting fish, it’s a sign that it’s rancid.
+To test the fish oil’s quality break open the capsule; if its odor is like rotting fish, it’s a sign that it’s rancid.

 5. Look For Enteric-Coated Fish Oil